 De-escalation is an important aspect of conflict management, and it is a prerequisite to conflict resolution properly.
 One of the most popular approaches to de-escalation is the HEARD method.

 HEARD is an acronym for hear, empathize, apologize, resolve, diagnose.
-In other words, you should listen to what the employee has to say and acknowledge the employee’s emotions before you start problem-solving or assigning blame.
+In other words, you should listen to what the other person has to say and acknowledge their emotions before you start problem-solving or assigning blame.
 If you do not, the conflict will probably get worse.

 Conflict Styles